center-for-threat-informed-defense/attack-flow/docs/builder.rst

   selected items in \*.png format.
 (This is how many of the examples in this documentation were created!)
 Publish Attack Flow
-  Saves the flow in \*.json format, which is the standard format for exchanging and processing Attack Flows.
+  Saves the flow in \*.json format, which is the machine-readable format for exchanging and processing Attack Flows.

 .. warning::